saleor/apps/apps/cms/docs/contentful.md

 ## Configuration

 Contentful integration requires several configuration tokens.
-You should enter them in the _Apps -> CMS Hub_ configuration view.
+You should enter them in the _Apps -> CMS_ configuration view.

 Here is the list of the tokens and instructions on how to obtain them: